What is Windows 10 recovery disk?

 3. Then select the USB flash drive you prepared, and click”Next” to continue.

-4. On the next screen, click “Create” to begin creating the recovery drive.
+4. On the next screen, click “Create” to begin creating Windows 10 recovery USB drive.

 1. Download this freeware, install and run it.

-2. In the Home screen, click “Tools” and then select “Create Bootable Media”.
+2. Click “Tools” from the left panel and then select “Create Bootable Media”.

 4. (Optional) If you choose Windows PE in Step 3, you should then choose PE boot mode.
 You can select “Create legacy bootable disc” or “Create UEFI bootable disc” according to your situation.

-5. Then you can select a "CD/DVD" or "USB drive" to create this bootable recovery media and then click “Next” to run this process.
+5. Then you can select a "CD/DVD" or "USB drive" to create this Windows 10 bootable recovery media and then click “Next” to run this process.

 Sometimes, users may find that they are not allowed to create recovery disk in Windows 10 and the built-in tool says, "We can't create the recovery drive.
 A problem occurred while creating the recovery drive".
-Don't worried about it, and see below to get corresponding solutions.
+Don't worry, and get corresponding solutions below.

 Solution 1.
 Check the USB drive